 The decision to offer a tenancy is made on the strength of shortlisted applicants, taking into account the proposed use, the sustainability of the business, the level of rental offered, and the quality of the references and supporting documents.
 It should be noted that it is the responsibility of each applicant to chase all references and supporting documents.
 Since we look to offer properties as soon as a viable tenant has been found, it is vital that you return completed application forms together with all supporting information to us as soon as possible.
 Once a decision has been made, the successful applicant will be notified in writing with an offer letter and other applicants and prospective viewers will be notified that the premises are no longer available.
 Please note, being shortlisted does not constitute an offer of a tenancy by the council.

-If an applicant wishes to use a property for a different use to the existing authorised use (for example, if the property is currently a retail shop falling under use class A1, and the applicant wants to use it as a restaurant, under use class A3), they should contact the Duty Planner in the Planning Department (020 7525 5438) for advice on whether the alternative use would be acceptable.
+If an applicant wishes to use a property for a different use to the existing authorised use (for example, if the property is currently a retail shop falling under planning use class E, and the applicant wants to use it as a learning institution, under planning use class F1, they should contact the Duty Planner in the Planning Department (020 7525 5438) for advice on whether the alternative use would be acceptable.
 Any advice received should be clearly included in Part 1 of the application.
 Generally speaking, we favour existing-use offers over alternative offers.
 This is because of the uncertainties and the time involved in changing the planning designation of a property via a planning application.

 Please see the guide to use classes for information on all the planning Use Classes.